Giving My Baby Up For Adoption: What’s the Process?

 You are in the driver’s seat during the entire adoption process, and that includes your experience in the hospital as you deliver your baby.
 You decide who you want to be in the hospital with you, how much time you want to spend with your baby, and what role you want the adoptive family to take.

 The adoptive parents you picked will travel to your city once you go into labor.
-If you’d planned for them to be at the hospital when you deliver, they would arrive.
+They will arrive if you’d planned for them to be at the hospital when you deliver.

 Step #5: Sign Adoption Papers

 Typically, in the next day or two, you will meet with an attorney who will present you with the legal paperwork for the adoption.
-He or she will also share your rights and help you understand the process.
-Before completing the paperwork with you, the adoption attorney will make sure that you are confident in your decision.
+They will also share your rights and help you understand the process.
+Before completing the paperwork with you, the adoption attorney will ensure you are confident in your decision and that no one is pressuring you to place.

-Your baby will go home from the hospital with the family you have picked.
-You don’t have to care for your baby between the time you are discharged from this hospital and when you sign paperwork.
+Your baby will go home from the hospital with the adoptive parents you have picked.
+You don’t have to care for your baby between the time you get discharged from this hospital and when you sign the paperwork.
 The adoptive couple will stay in your town and are available to meet up if you’d like to spend more time with your baby.

 After the revocation period, there will be a court hearing where a judge will review whether the adoptive couple will be good parents.
 The judge will then grant parental rights to the adoptive couple.

 Remember, when you have an open adoption plan, you are not saying goodbye forever to your baby.
-The “giving baby up for adoption process” does not mean you are giving up on your baby.
+In addition, the adoption process does not mean you are giving up on your baby.

 Step #6: Self-care and Healing

-Final Reminder if You are Researching “Giving My Baby Up for Adoption”
+Final Reminder if You’re Researching “Giving My Baby Up for Adoption”

 You are not alone in this process.
 “Giving my baby up for adoption” is not giving up on your child.
-Lifetime Adoption has caring coordinators available to you 24/7 to answer questions, listen to your situation and help you make the best decisions for you and your baby.
+Lifetime Adoption has caring specialists available 24/7 to answer questions, listen to your situation, and help you make the best decisions for you and your baby.
 We are here no matter what you decide.

 Get one-on-one adoption help and answers by